Roundtable Roundtable Handouts Journey to Excellence

 Roundtable Assistant District Commissioner

-Roundtable is the first Thursday of every month
+Roundtable is held the first Thursday of each month at:

 Grace United Methodist Church

-Please park in the North Parking Lot and enter through Door #2
+Park in the North Parking Lot and Enter through Door #2

 Roundtable is our monthly gathering of unit and district leaders.
 This is a great way to learn about upcoming events and activities, camping and training opportunities, program updates, new Scouting initiatives, and get ideas to enhance your Scouting program.
 It is also a great time to catch up with friends you only get to see once a month at Roundtable!
 We recommend bringing several people from your unit so as to ensure your unit gets all the information and training available.